CognizantDS/AgenticSupply/README.md

 -> Returns order details

 ### 2. Logistics - Plan a shipment route
-I need to plan a shipment for a manufacturing order, please help me to plan the logistics.
+I need to plan a shipment for a manufacturing order, please help me to plan the logistics by generating door-to-door routing options.
 -> Prompts the user for the additional required details of manufacturing site and customer facility.

-From the manufacturing site "Rayong Site" to the customer facility "Henkel Facility", and for manufacturing order id "afcb40466e744b139c532b2df6186aaf".
+From the manufacturing site "Rayong Site" to the customer facility "Henkel Facility".
 -> Either proceeds directly or asks confirmation
-NB : Choose an order id existing in order_db.json (or the one you generated during the chat)

 (Yes I confirm, please proceed to shipment route planning.)
 -> Returns 3 options and prompts the user to choose one.

-Great !
-Let's use "Option 3: Balanced Scenario".

 ### 3. Logistics - Place a shipment
 I need to place a shipment with the following details :
 manufacturing order id is "afcb40466e744b139c532b2df6186aaf" ; land route ids are 1, 2 ; ocean route ids are 1
 -> Asks for confirmation
+NB : Choose an order id existing in order_db.json (or the one you generated during the chat)

 Yes, I confirm.
+Please proceed to the shipment placement directly.
 -> Returns shipment details

 ### 4. Disaster recovery